Vijay-Nirmal/WebInteractMCP/README.md

 ## ⚠️ Development Status

-**This project is in active development and has not yet reached version 1.0.**
+**Initial preview version will be published soon.
+This project is in active development and has not yet reached version 1.0.**

 - ✅ Core functionality is working
 - ✅ Production-ready components available
+- 🚀 Initial preview version coming soon
-- ⚠️ Breaking changes may occur frequently
+- ⚠️ Breaking changes expected in future releases
 - ⚠️ API is subject to change before 1.0 release

-Feel free to use it in your projects, but be prepared for potential breaking changes.
+Feel free to use it in your projects, but be prepared for potential breaking changes as we approach the initial preview release.

 ## 📖 Documentation